 Thaipusam Festival is a widely recognized fiesta of cultural celebrations among the Tamil people not just in India but all over the globe.
 On the occasion of Thaipusam, the devotees worship Lord Kartikeya aka Lord Murugan.
 This festival mainly falls on the full moon day during the month of Thai; a time when the Pushya (Pusam) Nakshatra prevails brightly in the sky.

-According to the Tithi (date) as per the traditional Hindu calendar, the Thaipusam Festival 2022 also referred to as Thaipooyam or Thaipoosam will be observed between January and February.
-And due to its mythological and traditional significance, it won’t be wrong to place it in the list of best festivals of Tamil Nadu.
+According to the Tithi (date) as per the traditional Hindu calendar, the Thaipusam Festival is also referred to as Thaipooyam or Thaipoosam, and will be observed between January and February.
+Due to its mythological and traditional significance, it won’t be wrong to place it in the list of best festivals of Tamil Nadu.
 This festival is organized at Palani Arulmigu Dhandayuthapani Temple.
 This 10-day long festival is also known as Bramhotsav.

 Going by the historical beliefs, it was on this day that Lord Kartikeya, the son of Lord Shiva and Maa Parvati was born.
 Many also believe that it was also on this very day that Goddess Parvati had gifted a spear to Lord Murugan before his battle with Soorapadnam, an asura (demon) who was the son of Rishi Vajranaga and Princess Varangi.
 According to this particular anecdote, the devas were defeated by Soorapadnam countless times.
 So, finally, seeing no other option, they went to Lord Shiva for help, who in turn, with his mystical powers produced a mighty warrior (Lord Kartikeya) out of akashic nothingness (ethereal emptiness).
 Following this, Lord Kartikeya indulged in brutal warfare with the demon and slew him for the good of humankind.
 Perhaps, this is the reason why Lord Murugan is also known as the Hindu God of War.

 Everyone prepares extensively for the celebrations of this enchanting Hindu festival.
 The usual playbook of these preparations includes the devotees keeping their bodies clean, regular prayers are also done for the cleanliness of thoughts and emotions.
 Apart from this, the devotees also follow a strict vegetarian diet and even observe celibacy and fasts before the commencement of festivities.